Let me ask you something straight up.

 Grit is a word that gets thrown around a lot, but here’s a simple way to think about it: grit is the ability to keep going when things get hard, even when you feel like quitting.

 Most men think grit is something you either have or you don’t — like it’s a personality trait you’re born with.
 But that’s not true.
 Grit is a skill.
 And just like any skill, you build it through practice.
+Think of it as resilience training — the same way you’d build a muscle by stressing it consistently over time, you build mental resilience by overcoming small challenges, consistently, day after day.

 The problem is, most people try to shortcut the process.
 They go all-in at the start — extreme diets, brutal workout programs, radical lifestyle overhauls — and burn out within weeks.
 Then they assume they just “don’t have what it takes.”